python/mypy/docs/source/config_file.rst

   Windows, respectively).
 The default is the current platform as revealed by Python's ``sys.platform`` variable.

+- ``always_true`` (comma-separated list of strings) gives variable names that will be treated as compile-time constants that are always true.

+- ``always_false`` (comma-separated list of strings) gives variable names that will be treated as compile-time constants that are always false.

 - ``custom_typing_module`` (string) specifies the name of an alternative module which is to be considered equivalent to the ``typing`` module.